tapanb7ind/CI-CD-SilkPerformer/README.md

 ## Goal ##
 1. Let engineers edit and push script/data file changes to repo.
 These changes are for E2E/sandbox environment.
-2. Any changes to scrits/data files for Lightning environment should be approved and merged after PR review.
+2. Any changes to scrits/data files for final release environment (pre-prod/performance) should be approved and merged after PR review.